 5 Tips To Create a Positive Diet For Mental Health

-When our blood sugar drastically drops it makes us feel tired, irritable and depressed.
+- Eat Regularly: When our blood sugar drastically drops it makes us feel tired, irritable and depressed.
 Choose foods that release energy slowly to help maintain sugar levels throughout the day.
 Instead of eating a large lunch and dinner, try to eat smaller portions spaced out throughout the day.

-There is definitely a close link between our gut and how we feel emotionally.
+- Look After Your Gut: There is definitely a close link between our gut and how we feel emotionally.
 When we are anxious or stressed this tends to make our gut speed up or slow down.
 Ensure there is plenty of fibre and fluid in your diet to help with digestion.

-Caffeine is a stimulant.
+- Manage Your Caffeine Intake: Caffeine is a stimulant.
 These may give us quick bursts of energy but can also cause difficulty sleeping, feeling anxious and depressed.
 It is even possible to experience withdrawal symptoms if intake is stopped suddenly.
 Our top advice?
 Try switching to decaffeinated versions of tea and coffee if you drink large amounts.

-Paying attention to how you feel when you eat, and what you eat, is one of the first steps in making sure you’re getting well-balanced meals and snacks.
+- Keep A Food Journal: Paying attention to how you feel when you eat, and what you eat, is one of the first steps in making sure you’re getting well-balanced meals and snacks.
 Many of us don’t pay close attention to our eating habits but documenting what, where and when you eat is a great way to gain insight into your patterns.

-It can be difficult to find time to eat well often.
+- Plan Ahead: It can be difficult to find time to eat well often.
 Especially if the thought of food has been left to the last minute, probably resulting in a takeaway being ordered or an unhealthy meal choice.
 Plan ahead for the next week, think about when you will be busy and what quick healthy meals you could make.
 When you know you will have more time, meal prep and store some in the freezer for those busy days.

 All clinicians at Oxford CBT are Cognitive Behavioural Therapists or Psychologists, offering evidence-based interventions and support for a range of issues for both young people and adults.
 Please get in touch for more information or call us on 01865 920077.